-NOTE The String value of a VariableDeclaration is used in the evaluation of for-in statements (12.6.4).
+NOTE 1 The String value of a VariableDeclaration is used in the evaluation of for-in statements (12.6.4).

-If a VariableDeclaration is nested within a with statement and the Identifier in the VariableDeclaration is the same as a property name of the binding object of the with statement’s object environment record, then step 4 will assign value to the property instead of to the VariableEnvironment binding of the Identifier.
+NOTE 2 If a VariableDeclaration is nested within a with statement and the Identifier in the VariableDeclaration is the same as a property name of the binding object of the with statement’s object environment record, then step 4 will assign value to the property instead of to the VariableEnvironment binding of the Identifier.

 The production Initialiser : = AssignmentExpression is evaluated as follows: